Kai-Qi/BiP-MFT/README.md

   - 32 non-CP cases
 - 121 healthy controls with normal MRI scans.

 The dataset includes **multi-modal MRI sequences** such as T1-weighted and T2-weighted scans, acquired from both 3.0T and 1.5T MRI systems.
 Expert-annotated lesion segmentations are provided for PWMI cases, making this dataset a valuable resource for studying brain abnormalities and developing automated diagnostic models for early CP risk assessment.
+The following figure shows the five target regions and typical CP-associated PWMI lesions.

 ![Image text](visualization.png)